AdobeDocs/mix-modeler.en/help/models/insights.md

 | [!UICONTROL Closer] | Indicates whether the touchpoint is the last touch before conversion.|

-### Top conversion paths
+### [!UICONTROL Top conversion paths]

-The Top conversion paths visualization shows the top 5 conversion paths based on the selected attribution models.
+The [!UICONTROL Top conversion paths] visualization shows the top 5 conversion paths based on the selected attribution models.

 For each conversion path, you see: